 Also, keep in mind that wet mopping isn’t good for all floor types.
 Consider using a spray mop for damp mopping, instead of a wet mop, if you have more delicate surfaces like laminate or hardwood floors.

 Before You Begin

 Our method for cleaning floors works well for a medium level of dirtiness.
 You won’t have to scrub very hard unless there is a lot of stuck-on dirt.
 For issues like that, you might want to use a scraper.

 You also need to make sure to rinse your floors.
 This is crucial because you don’t want to leave any chemicals on the floor’s surface.
 Cleaning products and other chemicals can ruin the finish on your floor.

 What You’ll Need

 With just a few tools, floor cleaning is simple.

-Before you can start floor cleaning, you need to clear the area of any obstacles.
-Make sure you pick up objects or toys on the floor so that you don’t need to work around them.
+Before you can start floor cleaning, clear the area of any obstacles.
+Pick up objects or toys on the floor so that you don’t need to work around them.

 Most of the time, you won’t need to move furniture to clean floors.
 However, you may want to move chairs away from desks or tables when cleaning under them.

-Before you mop the floor, you should always remove grit, loose dirt, dust, and small debris such as paper or cigarette butts.
+Before you mop the floor, always remove grit, loose dirt, dust, and small debris such as paper or cigarette butts.